lexik/LexikWorkflowBundle/README.md

 [![Build Status](https://secure.travis-ci.org/lexik/LexikWorkflowBundle.png)](http://travis-ci.org/lexik/LexikWorkflowBundle)

-This Symfony2 bundle allow to define and manage some simple workflow.
+This Symfony2 bundle allow to define and manage some simple workflow and use event dispatcher for actions and validations.

 Installation
 ------------